Braves vs. Tigers Player Props Betting Odds

 McKinstry Stats

-- McKinstry has put up 42 hits with seven doubles, a triple, five home runs and 25 walks.
-He has driven in 12 runs with 10 stolen bases.
+- Zach McKinstry has seven doubles, a triple, five home runs, 25 walks and 12 RBI (42 total hits).
+He has swiped 10 bases.

 McKinstry Recent Games